nextgis/docs_toolbox/source/import_glr.rst

 Output:

-* GPKG file in EPSG:4326
+* GPKG file

+If the SRS of the input data is other than EPSG:4326, you'll need to select it manually in QGIS.
+After that the layer can be display in the project.

 Launch tool: https://toolbox.nextgis.com/operation/import_glr